This is the band we're opening for at Apps and Taps on Friday night. They're called That Arena Rock Show.

 "Friends don't let Friends get Friends haircuts." — Mike Inez

-I, gulp, cut my hair.
-Those who grew up as boomers, or in the generation of their children who grew up in the 70s and 80s, understand what this meant symbolically, culturally, and politically.
-For those generations long hair wasn't just about fashion — It was a serious statement about male beauty, virility, youth, nonconformity, and membership in the subculture of rock & roll.
+I * gulp * cut my hair.
+Those who are boomers or even children of boomers will understand what this meant symbolically, culturally, and politically.
+For those generations long hair wasn't just about fashion — It was a statement about male beauty, virility, youth, nonconformity, and membership in the subculture of rock & roll.
 Having had a Jewfro since adolescence, it had taken me four times longer than my friends to grow my hair beyond shoulder length.
-I frequently resorted to chemical straightening, a flat iron, and wearing it wet as a means of revealing it's real length.
+I frequently resorted to chemical straightening, bleaching, a flat iron, and wearing the wet look as a means of making it longer.
 I was encouraged to make the drastic leap of cropping my locks by my new girlfriend, a hairstylist I was introduced to by a mutual friend at PolyGram.
-She wasn't just any hairstylist — she was infamously known in the industry as "The Barracuda."
+She wasn't just any hairstylist, but was infamously known in the industry as "The Barracuda."
 She was about ten years older than me, and consequently that much further ahead in the game.

-I honestly don't know if I ever saw the Barracuda in anything other than the custom leather outfits made for a lot the rock stars at that time by a seamstress in the East Village named Agatha.
+I don't recall ever seeing the Barracuda wearing anything other than the custom leather outfits made for a lot the rock stars at that time by a seamstress in the East Village named Agatha.
 It was like the Savile Row "power suit" of the rock stars.
+She was very Leather Tuscadero.
 In the bedroom it was a struggle to peel off her stitched cowhide second skin — though even after that there was still leather involved.
 She had styled many of the iconic covers for Rolling Stone Magazine, (more than that, some of the iconic advertising images of the late 20th century), worked on music videos, album shoots, and went on tour with major rock bands.
 She knew which rock stars had hair pieces, extensions, or were bald, and fiercely guarded that information as though it were the nuclear codes.
 She wouldn't even reveal that info after a bottle of wine, I'd done my worst to her in bed, and I attempted to slyly slide the question into the afterglow of our pillow talk and smoking.
 Code of the hairdresser.

-Honestly, this woman was herself like a rock star, considered like a peer of the famous musicians she worked with.
-Her real life, for a rocker "kid" like me who'd been schlepping in the bars and clubs with bands for the previous several years, was an intimate look behind the veil, a glimpse at what "making it" could mean in the business.
+Honestly, the Barracuda was herself a "rock star," considered a peer of the famous musicians she worked with.
+For a rocker kid like me who'd been schlepping in the bars and clubs for the previous several years, the Barracuda's world was an intimate look behind the veil, a glimpse at what "making it" could mean in the business.
 One Saturday night, after I'd moved in with the Barracuda, we were watching Headbanger's Ball on the sofa.
 In between punctuated episodes involving rock stars, famous models, and other glitterati, our life together was oddly domestic.
 Watching Headbanger's Ball was like market research for her.
 Michael Monroe's video with Axl Rose for "Dead, Jail or Rock 'n' Roll" came on and the Barracuda nonchalantly quipped, sounding almost bored, "I worked on that video," elaborating, "They wanted me to be in it too."
 I watched intently, and sure enough, there she was dancing with the band.
 She subsequently pointed out countless other examples of her work.
 We never really talked in depth about what went on at these video shoots, or on tour with Bon Jovi, or when she'd fly to Europe for a week and return looking like she'd gone ten rounds with Tyson . . . and maybe I really didn't want to know.
 Once the doorbell rang and a delivery man had piles of large boxes in the hallway.
 The Barracuda opened up a card and casually said, "It's a drum set from Tico Torres."
 Stuff like that was a regular occurrence.

-Unbelievably, rock and roll was sorta the Barracuda's side gig, as she also worked all the fashion shows in Paris, Milan, and London, and so on.
-When in NYC she based herself out of Oribe's saloon on the 10th floor of Elizabeth Arden.
-All the haute couture runway models — who I was familiar with because my fashion school roommates had torn their pics out of French and Italian Vogue and tacked them on the walls of our apartment — were the Barracuda's friends.
+Unbelievably, rock and roll was the Barracuda's side gig, as she also worked all the major fashion shows in Paris, Milan, and London, and so on.
+In NYC she based herself out of Oribe's saloon on the 10th floor of Elizabeth Arden.
+I was aware of who all of the haute couture runway models were because my fashion school roommates tore their pics out of French and Italian Vogue and tacked them on the walls of our apartment.
+These models were the Barracuda's real friends.
 As the Barracuda bridged these worlds of music and fashion, she frequently played matchmaker between rock stars and these models, in one case arranging a celebrity marriage in which she herself participated as one of the "groomsmen."

-Not long after we met the Barracuda started suggesting that I should let her cut my hair.
-It took some convincing, but I finally reasoned that if Jon Bon Jovi — who had a serious fiduciary responsibility to protect an iconic brand worth hundreds of millions of dollars — had explicitly trusted this woman to shear his famous 80s mane, then surely I too could put myself in her capable hands.
+Not long after we met the Barracuda suggested that I should let her cut my hair.
+It took some convincing, but I finally reasoned that if Jon Bon Jovi had explicitly trusted this woman to shear his famous 80s mane, knowing he had a serious fiduciary responsibility to protect an iconic brand worth hundreds of millions of dollars, then surely I could too.

 The wheels came off after — well . . . there's no easy way to say this — the Barracuda cheated on me with Billy Idol.
 Dear reader, just try to imagine that instantly recognizable, gritty London accent we were all familiar with from MTV, except that voice is leaving a message on the answering machine as I awaited the Barracuda's arrival home from the airport: